 Tri-County Ministry was organized in 1992, when several area congregations found themselves without a pastor.
-Informational meetings were held in Cooperstown early in the year, and by August 1, a full staff was in place to serve the seven ELCA and one PCUSA congregations.
+Informational meetings were held in Cooperstown early in the year, and by August 1, a full staff was in place to serve the one PCUSA congregation and seven ELCA congregations.

 Over the years, the face of Tri-County Ministry has changed.
 At one time, ten congregations were part of the cooperative parish.
-Three congregations have left the parish to embark on their own pathways.
-Currently, TCM consists of one PCUSA and six ELCA congregations.
-As 2011 begins, the congregations are being served by one staff pastor, and an interim pastor is in place until a new staff configuration is developed.
+Currently, seven congregations – one PCUSA and six ELCA – are bonded together in this parish of ministry and mission.

 From the beginning, the Tri-County Ministry Council has been based on the senate form of government: each congregation has two representatives to the board.
-This council meets every other month or as needed.
+This council meets at least once per quarter or as needed.
 Each congregation also maintains its own council/session to deal with the local church needs.

 TCM has had an intern program in place almost every year since 1994.
 Interns have come from Luther Seminary in St. Paul, Pacific Lutheran Theological Seminary in Berkeley CA, Lutheran Theological Seminary in Gettysburg PA, Trinity Lutheran Seminary in Columbus OH, Lutheran Theological Southern Seminary in Columbia SC, and Lutheran Theological Seminary in Saskatoon, Saskatchewan.
-Currently, Tri-County Ministry has stepped away from the intern program, but plans for the future do include getting back into this important ministry of the larger church.
+Although the parish has not had an intern pastor for the past few years, the parish does hope to be assigned an intern pastor when one is available.